CLU-MSCP/bedics/index.md

 1. [Association for Psychological Science](https://www.psychologicalscience.org/) has been at the forefront of the open science movement.
 I strongly encourage you become a student member and consider submitting to their [conference](https://www.psychologicalscience.org/conventions) to present your work.
 The APS annual conference is typically at the end May with deadlines to submit in January.
 [Graduate student affiliation](https://www.psychologicalscience.org/members/membership-categories) is about $80.

 2. [Western Psychological Association](https://westernpsych.org/) is our regional group where you can freely present your research findings to a *very, very* friendly and welcoming group of people.
 [WPA's annual convention](https://westernpsych.org/convention/) is held at the end of April.
 The poster sessions are, however, sometimes sparcely attended and not very active in giving you feedback.
-It might be a good *first* conference.
+WPA is a good *first* conference.
 Submission deadline is usually in November or December.
 [Membership](https://westernpsych.org/members-login-or-join/) is free for one-year.

 **Attend, Learn, and Participate**